 4. What is the difference between “exemplary” and “excellent”?

-“Excellent” means very good, while “exemplary” suggests something is so good that it should be imitated.
+“Excellent” means very good, while “exemplary” suggests something is so good that it sets a standard and should be copied or emulated.